 AI is rapidly transforming many aspects of people’s everyday lives.
-The public sector is not immune, and in fact is charged with setting national priorities, investments and regulations when it comes to AI.
+The public sector is not immune, and in fact is charged with setting national priorities, investments and regulations when it comes to AI, as highlighted in the OECD’s AI Principles.

 Importantly, governments can leverage the power of AI to innovate and transform the public sector in order to redefine the ways in which it designs and implements policies and services.
 As AI and Machine Learning technology evolves, administrative and process-driven tasks will be able to be automated, boosting public sector efficiency and freeing up public servants to focus on work that is more meaningful.
 Governments will also be able to better understand and make decisions within their organisations and anticipate the needs of their people.